Kwirtz/Masters-thesis/README.md

 Wine:
 https://archive.ics.uci.edu/ml/datasets/wine

-Alzheimer and Cell can be found in the package "Applied Predictive Modeling".
+Alzheimer and Cell can be found in the package "Applied Predictive Modeling" in R which is accessed with the rpy2 library in python.